 Q: What it was like to be selected as a SheEO venture?

 Pippa: The selection has really allowed us to plow forward.
-Vicky Saunders, the CEO of SheEO, emailed me.
+Vicki Saunders, the Founder of SheEO, emailed me.
 She used the product, loved it and thought we should apply.

 The timing was perfect because we were at a crossroads.
 We needed some funding and more space.
 We had fun ideas for the future and needed an injection of cash.

-Q: How you ensure your employees are aligned to your values?
+Q: How do you ensure your employees are aligned to your values?

 Neige: You can consciously shape your culture or let it form by default.
 We are standing up and making sure we define our culture.
 We have three words to describe our values: Joy, confidence and community.